The Ghost Valley's Treasure Mysteries

-The Ghost Valley's Treasure Mysteries (in Persian: اسرار گنج درهٔ جنی, transliterated as Asrar-e Ganj-e Darre-ye Jenni), also known as The Secrets of the Treasure of the Jinn Valley, is a 1974 satirical comedy Iranian film, directed by Ebrahim Golestan.
+The Ghost Valley's Treasure Mysteries (in Persian: اسرار گنج درهٔ جنی, transliterated as Asrar-e Ganj-e Darre-ye Jenni), also known as Secrets of the Jinn Valley Treasure, is a 1974 satirical comedy Iranian film, directed by Ebrahim Golestan.
 It was released by Golestan Films, and was Golestan's last feature film in Iran.
 Using symbolic language, the director was accused of having the Shah's support.

 Plot

 While plowing his field, a poor farmer, played by Parviz Sayyad, accidentally uncovers an ancient burial chamber loaded with gold artifacts.
 Realizing that the trove would somehow liberate him from his bumpkin existence, he brings pieces of it to a jeweler in the city.
 The jeweler, suspecting that the treasure is stolen, sells the pieces to a master fence.

 In the city the farmer is dazzled by department-store glitter, and he spends his subterranean riches on kitchen appliances, velvet furniture, and lawn statuary.
 These purchases reach his isolated village by caravan.

 The man's sudden wealth does not go unnoticed, and his treasure becomes the inevitable quarry of the jeweler's wife, the master fence, the owner of a coffeehouse near his village, and a gendarme on the trail of drug smugglers.

 The jeweler's wife convinces the farmer that he needs a new wife to go with his new existence and marries him to her virgin servant girl.
 He also acquires an educated ally to help him spend his wealth.

 A young Literacy Corps teacher, acting as his lieutenant, conducts public-works projects in the village, commissions an ultramodern home for his patron and hires a painter to paint a wedding portrait of the farmer and his modern bride.
 The man's dreams of wealth and happiness end when the seismic hand of progress destroys his new home and reburies the treasure.